 The answer seems clear: yes.

-As recruiters and interviewers, we’re nothing more than employee scouts.
-We interview candidates and then make a judgment on which would likely perform best on the job.
+Recruiters are nothing more than employee scouts.
+We interview candidates and then judge on how they would likely perform on the job.

 It is not only naive, but plain wrong to assume we’re not subject to these biases.